vanting/RedSlim/README.md

 Pagoda Box is a flexible PHP cloud hosting.
 This Quickstart installation of RedSlim includes a preconfigured **MySQL** database and **Redis** cache.
 You can install RedSlim either directly from the [Pagoda Box App Cafe](https://pagodabox.com/cafe/vanting/redslim), as a Quickstart through your Pagoda Box dashboard during the new application creation process, or by cloning the [GitHub repository](https://github.com/vanting/RedSlim.git) and pushing it to an empty Pagoda Box application repository.

-### Your Managed Server
+### Self Managed Server

+The instructions below assume you are running a **LAMP** stack in Ubuntu or any other **apt**-based distributions.
+To allow Slim to route with clean path syntax, you need to enable the url rewrite module.

+	sudo a2enmod rewrite
+	sudo service apache2 restart

+Optionally, if you want to run this demo with the default SQLite database, you need the driver

+	sudo apt-get install php5-sqlite

-To install in your own server, clone the repository as follows:
+Suppose your document root is in /var/www, clone the repository as follows:

+	cd /var/www
 	git clone https://github.com/vanting/RedSlim.git redslim

 The required vendor libraries can be installed/updated using [Composer](http://getcomposer.org/).
 Go to the project root (where you see the file *composer.json*) and run the following command: